Splode/hackwild/_drafts/creating-a-command-line-application-with-nodejs.md

 > Note that it might make sense to use `package` as the variable name for importing `package.json`, but `package` is a reserved word so it's best to use another name, like `pckg`.

+Now, when we run this file with `node` we should expect to see the version, `0.0.1`, output to the console.

 ```bash
 $ node /bin/index.js
 ```

 ### Globally Registering our Application

-Having to prepend every command with `node`.
-We want our command to be accessible globally, not just in this particular project directory.
+Having to prepend every command with `node` and a path is clunky and laborious.
+We want our command to be accessible globally, not just in this particular project directory, so that we can call it just by typing `notes`.

 To register this command globally, we first need to give Node a hint about the